donphi/slidev/presentation/slides.md

 - Investment returns follow management quality
 - Yet the industry obsesses over the derivatives (financials, price action) while treating the primary driver as "qualitative"

 ## What if you could score management systematically.

 - Quantitative scoring of leadership qualities and characteristics
 - Formula-driven — removes emotional bias from allocation
-- Inspired by insurance and banking risk models (actuarial rigor applied to investment)
+- Inspired by insurance and banking risk models

 <!-- ==================== SLIDE 5: Investment Model ==================== -->
+---
+class: table-w-50
 ---
 # Investment Model

 ## Management Scorcard